hanpari/sovereign/source/02/052_drama.md

 "I am a new kid on the block," she chatted jovially.
 "My auntie left me walk her dog to get aquinted with new people.
 She said explicitly that men who care about animals cannot be bad.
 Futhermore, she explained to me I should contact SF officers if I get into trouble.
 She is sooo fond of SF officers.
 My uncle was one of them.
 I am pretty sure she will be very happy to meet you before, you know..."

-She made a quick movement around her neck.
+She made a quick cutting movement around her neck.

 "This..."